 Prevalence of depression in older adults

-It is estimated that the prevalence of depression in older adults ranges between 10% and 15% in the general population, but can reach between 20% and 25% in institutionalized people or those with chronic illnesses (Pérez-Arechaederra et al., 2018; World Health Organization [WHO], 2017).
+The prevalence of depression in older adults is estimated to range between 10% and 15% in the general population, but it can reach between 20% and 25% in institutionalized people or those with chronic illnesses (Pérez-Arechaederra et al., 2018; World Health Organization [WHO], 2017).

-In the Latin American context, studies such as the SABE Survey in Colombia have reported prevalences even above 30% in people over 60 years old (Albala et al., 2005).
+In the Latin American context, studies such as the SABE Survey in Colombia have reported prevalences even higher than 30% in people over 60 years old (Albala et al., 2005).

 Clinical identification of depression in older adults

-Symptoms of depression in younger and older adults
+Symptoms of depression in young and older adults

 A relevant condition in this context is depressive pseudodementia, a clinical syndrome in which depressive symptoms mimic severe cognitive impairment.
-Unlike neurodegenerative dementias such as Alzheimer’s disease, in pseudodementia the cognitive deficits do not progress and may be reversible with appropriate treatment (Ritchie et al., 1994; Looi & Macfarlane, 2009).
-Patients are often aware of their difficulties and tend to dramatize them, which contrasts with the anosognosia typical of dementia.
+Unlike neurodegenerative dementias such as Alzheimer’s, in pseudodementia the cognitive deficits do not progress and can be reversible with appropriate treatment (Ritchie et al., 1994; Looi & Macfarlane, 2009).
+Patients are often aware of their difficulties and tend to dramatize them, which contrasts with the typical anosognosia of dementia.
 However, it is important to note that some patients with pseudodementia may progress to irreversible dementia if not intervened in time (Barnes et al., 2006).

 Subscribe